Snownee/Lychee/docs/docs/README.md

 ## Dependency

-Kiwi is an optional dependency to have some additional particles.
+Kiwi is an optional dependency to have some extra particles.

 ## Adding Recipes